Go trout fishing

 3. Employees of the IFS and their immediate families are ineligible to enter.

-6. To win, Eligible Entrants must catch the tagged fish and contact the IFS to claim a prize within 72 hours of capture.
-Captures made on the last day of the promotion (31 July 2027) will have until the close of business (5.00 pm) on the 3 August 2027 to claim a prize.
+5. To win, Eligible Entrants must catch the tagged fish and contact the IFS to claim a prize within 72 hours of capture.
+Captures made on the last day of the Promotion (31 July 2027) will have until the close of business (5.00 pm) on the 3 August 2027 to claim a prize.

-7. Fish tagged for previous IFS, Tasmanian Tagged Trout Promotions are not eligible for any prizes.
+6. Fish tagged for previous IFS Tasmanian Tagged Trout Promotions before 2024 are not eligible for any prizes.

 Prizes

-1. Eligible Entrants that submit a fish with a valid tag will be able to claim a prize.
+1. Eligible Entrants that submit a fish with a valid tag in accordance with these Terms and Conditions will be able to claim a prize.

 Claiming a Prize